junxit/us-congress-bills-112/bill.md

   - **(2)** to provide for public interpretation and recreation consistent with the protection of the resources described in paragraph (1).
 - **(b)** *Boundaries*
   - **(1)** *In general* The national monument shall consist of approximately 4,726 acres of land and interests in land, as generally depicted on the map entitled “Boundary Map, Chimney Rock National Monument” and dated January 5, 2010.
-  - **(2)** *Minor adjustments* The Secretary may make minor adjustments to the boundary of the national monument to reflect the inclusion of significant archeological resources discovered after the date of enactment of this Act on adjacent National Forest System land.
+  - **(2)** *Minor adjustments* The Secretary may make minor adjustments to the boundary of the national monument to reflect the inclusion of significant archeological resources discovered after the date of the enactment of this Act on adjacent National Forest System land.
   - **(3)** *Availability of map* The map described in paragraph (1) shall be on file and available for public inspection in the appropriate offices of the Forest Service.

 ## § 4.
 Administration